Jayasenthur/Socialmedia_Hashtag_Trend_Analyzer/README.md

 ## Project Description
 This project is a __Streamlit-based web application__ that allows users to compose and publish posts containing text and hashtags.
 It analyzes trending hashtags in real time and provides insights into popular topics.
 The backend integrates __AWS Lambda__, __API Gateway__, and __DynamoDB__ to process and store data efficiently.
 The user interface allows users to seamlessly engage with the application and stay informed about popular topics.

+## Why this project?
+With the growing importance of social media, users often seek insights into trending topics.
+This project solves the problem of identifying and analyzing trending hashtags in real-time, offering users meaningful insights to engage with popular topics.

 ## Key Features

 1. __Post Composition__: Users can write posts with hashtags in a single text box.
-2. __Post Submission__: Posts are sent to AWS Lambda for processing.
+2. __Post Submission__: Posts are sent to AWS Lambda for backend processing.
 3. __AWS Lambda Integration__: Automatically extracts hashtags and stores them in DynamoDB.
+4. __Hashtag Extraction__: Hashtags are automatically identified and processed.
-4. __Trending Hashtag Analysis__: Fetches and displays real-time trending hashtags.
+5. __Trending Hashtag Analysis__: Fetches and displays the top 10 most frequently used hashtags dynamically.
-5. __Dynamic Updates__: Updates trending hashtags as new posts are submitted.
+6. __Real-Time Updates__: As new posts are submitted, the trending hashtags are updated instantly..
-6. __User-Friendly UI__: Built using Streamlit for a responsive and easy-to-use interface.
+7. __User-Friendly UI__: Streamlit ensures simplicity and ease of use.

 ## Architecture Diagram